Holomorphic disks and the disk potential for a fibered Lagrangian: Basic Floer theoretic notions in symplectic fibrations

 A treed disk is \emph{stable} if and only if each marked surface is stable.
 In general, we will not require such stability; rather, we later develop a finer notion of stability with the fibration structure in mind .

 Since we have a pseudo-gradient, we can label combinatorial types with critical points.
 Suppose $\lbrace x_0,\dots, x_n\rbrace$ are the critical points of a pseudo-gradient $X$.
-We define a \emph{Morse labeling} of a combinatorial type $\g$ as a labeling
+We define a \emph{Morse labelling} of a combinatorial type $\g$ as a labelling

 Our convention will be that $x_0$ denotes the value of $\underline{x}$ on the root and $x_i$ $i\geq 1$ denotes the value on the leaves.